 Damiana (Turnera diffusa): Increase libido.
 Possible toxic effects, not recommended for breastfeeding.

 Dandelion leaf (Taraxacum officinale): Nourishing.
 Used to increase nutrition, supportive of liver health, for hormonal balance.
 Dandelion leaf is also a diuretic, so do not exceed safe dosage, as this may cause diarrhea.
 Safe for breastfeeding when taken as an infusion or eaten as a food.
-Babies lack vitamin K when born.
-Dandelion leaf is high in vitamin K.
+Babies lack vitamin K when born and Dandelion leaf is high in vitamin K, drinking this while breastfeeding may offer your baby some much needed vitamin K.

 Dandelion Root (Taraxacum officinale): Aids in liver health, stimulates digestion.
 Safe for breastfeeding when eaten as a food.
 Not for use in therapeutic dosage.
 Best made into an infusion.

 Dong Quai (Angelica Sinensis): Aids in hormonal balance.
 Used for congestive fertility states such as endometriosis, uterine fibroids, PCOS, ovarian cysts.
 Supports healthy circulation to the uterus, nourishing for the blood.
 Reduction in pain associated with reproductive organs.
 Do not use while breastfeeding.
 There has be some case reports of rash in infants who’s mothers were taking Dong Quai while breastfeeding.

 Evening Primrose Oil (Oonethera biennis): Aids in hormonal balance.
 Rich source of omega 6 fatty acid (LA & GLA).
-Has been used to increase quality of breast milk, though research is limited.
+Has been used to increase quality of breast milk.
 LA and GLA are components of healthy breast milk.
-May be safe for breastfeeding.
+Safe for breastfeeding.

 False Unicorn Root (Chamaelirium luteum): Uterine and ovarian tonic, supports regular menstruation.
 This plant is endangered, we do not recommend using it.
 Not recommended for breastfeeding.